Vello Salo

-Vello Salo (until 1945 Endel Vaher; 5 November 1925 Võisiku Parish, Viljandi County – 21 April 2019) was an Estonian Catholic cleric, essayist, translator.
+Vello Salo (until 1945 Endel Vaher; 5 November 1925 Võisiku Parish, Viljandi County – 21 April 2019 Tallinn) was an Estonian Catholic cleric, essayist, translator.
 He was a notable promoter of Estonian literature in exile.
-By confession, he was a Catholic.
+He was a Catholic.

 During WW II, he joined with Finnish Infantry Regiment 200.

 In 1962, he established Estonian exile publishing house Maarjamaa.

 Since 1998, he was a member of Estonian Writers' Union.

 Since 2001, he was a priest for Pirita Monastery.

 In 2018, the documentary film was made about Salo's life.
 The film was titled as "Igapäevelu müstika" ('Vello Salo: The Mystery of Everyday Life'), directed by Jaan Tootsen.

 He was honorary alumnus of the Estonian Students' Society.

+On September 25, 2018, he met Pope Francis in Tallinn during his Apostolic Visit to Estonia.